Richard L. Tierney: The Drums of Chaos

-Recent work: 2000 - 2002
+Recent work: 2000–2002

 Tierney continued to publish weird verse after the turn of the millennium, with the volume Savage Menace and Other Poems of Horror (2010) collecting all his verse subsequent to Collected Poems.
 In the 1980s he collaborated on two poems, "The Coming of Juss" and "The Kiss of Elf-Queen," with Dale C. Donaldson.
 He also collaborated on verse with poets including the Australians Charles Lovecraft and Leigh Blackmore.

 Robert M. Price gives an audio reading of Tierney's poem "Petition: To Tsathoggua" on the audio CD Strange Aeons (UK: Rainfall Records, 2001).

 Tierney's prose poem "Autumn Chill" is included in Stephen Jones (ed), Mammoth Book of Best New Horror 22 (Robinson, 2011) - only the second poem to ever appear in this horror anthology series.
 It is also included in Mammoth Books Presents Unexpected Encounters, an e-book containing four of the works from the Robinson anthology.
 The work can also be found online in an audio reading by fan Will Hart.

 Tierney was a longtime member of the Unitarians.
 He stated that he found writing a chore but was sometimes inspired by listening to classical music or film scores.

 In late 2020, Tierney suffered a stroke which caused some numbness to the right side of his body but that did not affect his mental acuity.
 He also caught but recovered from the COVID-19 virus.
 He lived in Mason City, Iowa and spent the last few years of his life in Good Shepherd Nursing Home.
+His papers are now held at the Library of the University of Iowa.

 An expanded edition of Savage Menace and Other Poems is forthcoming from P'rea Press.

 Tierney was working on a new novel collaboration with Glenn Rahman, The Path of the Dragon, prior to his death.

 With Tierney's permission, Robert M. Price has written two further stories in the Simon of Gitta series, to be published in 2022.